-Ansgar Toscha, principal consultant at 4C Strategies, has over 20 years of experience as an ERM/GRC supply chain risk management consultant.
-During this time, he has advised global enterprises and smaller scale companies from a diverse range of business areas and industries.
-Ansgar is the author of ‘An Introduction to Enterprise Risk Management’.
+Ansgar Toscha, Principal Consultant at 4C Strategies, has over 20 years of experience as an ERM/GRC supply chain risk management consultant and is the the author of ‘An Introduction to Enterprise Risk Management’.
+Throughout his career, he has advised global enterprises and smaller scale companies from a diverse range of business areas and industries.

-In short, risk management is essential to raise risk awareness throughout an organization and improve decision making at all levels.
-Organizations that should practice effective risk management include those that:
+In short, risk management is essential to raise risk awareness throughout an organisation and improve decision-making at all levels.
+Organisations that should practice effective risk management include those that:

 - operate in complex business environments